 In 1990 the Virginia Marine Resources Commission revised its regulations allowing new homes to be constructed on barrier islands and adopted a formula to determine how far back new structures had to be located from receding shorelines.
 Staff had recommended requiring new structures to be located far from the shoreline, at least 50 times the recession rate averaged over the last century.
 Based on that recommendation, "average" erosion would not threaten the house for the next 50 years.6

 Instead, the state agency established a policy allowing construction closer to the water:7

 Cedar Island, morphing over time

 Source: Google Earth Engine

-The difference between the 50-year line and the 20-year line made construction of new beachfront cottages far more attractive:8
+The difference between the 50-year line and the 20-year line made construction of new waterfront cottages far more attractive, offering a closer view of the waves:8

-By 1997, property owners had constructed 27 houses on the side of Cedar Island facing the ocean.
-Today, only two homes and the former Coast Guard station remain on the island.
-Other structure have fallen victim to the rapid migration of the sand, and the Virginia Marine Resources Commission is forcing former homeowners to remove the pilings that once supported structures, but are now on submerged land and creating a risk to navigation.9
+By 1997, property owners had constructed 27 houses on the sand along the east side of Cedar Island, where they had spectacular views facing the ocean.
+Within two decades, only two homes and the former Coast Guard station remained on the island.
+Other structure fell victim to the rapid migration of the sand.
+The Virginia Marine Resources Commission tried to force former homeowners to remove the pilings that once supported structures but were now on submerged land, because they created a risk to navigation.

 structures on Cedar Island on May 8, 2004